-An introduction to the theory of light transmission in crystals and the use of the polarizing microscope to study light phenomena in minerals and other substances.
+This course is an introduction to the theory of light transmission in crystals and the use of the polarizing microscope to study light phenomena in minerals and other substances.
 Lab is concerned with mineral identification using thin section and oil immersion techniques.
 Three hours lecture, three hours laboratory.
 Prerequisite: GEO 202.